HotPocketHPE/mhguide/README.md

 # Brief Weapon Overview

 Every weapon type has their own playstyle, strengths, and weaknesses.
 Here is a quick look at each one, as well as some general strategy tips to help you explore their capabilities.
+This is by no means exhaustive: this section barely scratches the surface of what each weapon is capable of!

 ## Greatsword

 Greatsword is a hit-and-run weapon that hugely emphasizes prediction and positioning.
 It's simple to pick up, with only one primary move, but legendarily difficult to master.
 To understand your foe is to understand the Greatsword!

 The charge slash is your most important tool.
 A fully charged hit to a weak spot does massive damage, but don't be greedy!
 It's better to land a low charge hit than to whiff a high charge one.
-Predict where the monster will be for more time to charge!
+Predict where the monster will be for more charge time!

 The other moves can also be useful, either for killing small monsters or for sneaking a quick extra hit in after a charge slash.
 Also, don't forget that you can block!
 It hurts your Sharpness but is good for emergencies.